How to Get an Emotional Support Animal (ESA) Letter in Oakland, CA

 Unfortunately, several scams out there claim they’ll be able to get you an ESA letter quickly, often for a large sum of money.
 No matter what they claim, there is no legal way to bypass the 30-day rule in California.
 The letter must also be obtained through a licensed mental health professional.

-What Are the Laws About ESAs in Oakland, California
+Emotional Support Animal Oakland Regulations: What Are the Laws About ESAs in Oakland?

-Can I Fly With an ESA in Oakland, California
+Airline and Travel ESA Laws in Oakland: Can I Fly With an ESA in Oakland?

 Emotional support animals used to be able to fly with their owners for free and without restrictions.
 However, the changes to the Air Carrier Access Act (ACAA) in 2021 unfortunately mean that ESAs are no longer granted the same rights as service animals.
 They are now treated as pets under the ACAA and are subject to any requirements, policies, and fees that an airline sets.